btessa99/microsoft_presidio/documentation_tessa.md

 - `find_coordinates(location)`

-Given the location, it returns the pair (latitude,longitude) in decimal degrees.
+Given a location in the form of a string , it returns its latitude and longitude in decimal degrees.

 - `wrap(latitude,longitude)`

-This function is called whether one of the two parameters(or both) is out of range and its needs to be put in range.
+This function is called if either or both the input parameters are out of range need to be put in range.

+The correct values of the inputs in decimal degrees are returned.

 - `calculate_coordinates(*args)`

-Generates a new point on a circle around the original location
+Generates a new point on a circle around the original location, passed the form of a string or latitude and longitude together with the radius of the circle.

 - `within_a_circle(*args)`

-Generatse a new point within a circle around the original location
+Generates a new point within a circle around the original location

+A `calculate_coordinates(*args)`is used to

 - `donut_masking(*args)`